Together Fellowship: A small group fellowship network

 The second is like it, ‘You shall love your neighbor as yourself.

 Yeshua has sooo much more to offer.
-In these days He is reaching out to those who want to experience all that He has for them.
-Most who commit themselves wholly to Him usually find that there are few others, in their vicinity, who are willing to make that kind of commitment.
-The Scriptures indicate that this will continue to be the case as time goes on.
+Most who wholly commit themselves to Him usually find that there are few others, in their vicinity, who are willing to do likewise.
+The Scriptures indicate that this trend will continue as time goes on.

-So no matter where you’re at, either physically or spiritually, if you are sincerely seeking Yeshua / Jesus we welcome the opportunity to fellowship with you.
+So no matter where you’re at, either physically, mentally, or spiritually, if you are sincerely seeking Yeshua / Jesus we welcome the opportunity to fellowship with you.

 Teacher, which is the greatest commandment in the Torah (Teaching / Law)?”

 And He said to him, “‘You will love the Lord your God with your whole heart and with your whole being (Deut.
 6:5)

 and with your whole mind: This is the greatest and first commandment.

 And the second is like it, ‘You will love your neighbor as yourself.
 (Lev.
 19:18)

 God places tremendous value on relationships.
 In fact, it is the purpose of the Bible.
 We make no claim on perfection but we do claim to be confident that we are walking out the calling that the Most High has placed on our ministry.

 At Together Fellowship we place a great emphasis on being in line with the Word of God.
 However, we purpose even more to love God’s people where they are at so that we can fulfill our calling in the restoration process.
 This is the point of the Gospel.
 We welcome merciful, gracious, and caring discussion but we will not squabble over secondary doctrines; particularly at the expense of people.